topkecleon/telegram-bot-bash/doc/4_expert.md

 **This "mixed" JSON encoding needs special handling and can not decoded from** ```echo -e``` or ```printf '%s\\n'```

 Most complete support for decoding of multibyte characters can only be provided if python is installed on your system.
-**Without phyton bashbot falls back to an internal, pure bash implementation which may not work for some corner cases**.
+**Without python bashbot falls back to an internal, pure bash implementation which may not work for some corner cases**.

 ### Run as other user or system service
 Bashbot is desingned to run manually by the user who installed it.
 Nevertheless it's possible to run it by an other user-ID, as a system service or scheduled from cron.
-This is onyl recommended for experiend linux users.
+This is only recommended for experiend linux users.

 Setup the environment for the user you want to run bashbot and enter desired username, e.g. nobody :
 ```bash